Kong/docs.konghq.com/app/mesh/1.0.x/install.md

 ## Install {{site.mesh_product_name}}

-{{site.mesh_product_name}} is built on top of Kuma and Envoy and in order to create a seamless experience it follows the same exact installation and configuration procedures as Kuma, but with its own binaries instead.
+{{site.mesh_product_name}} is built on top of Kuma and Envoy.
+To create a seamless experience, {{site.mesh_product_name}} follows the same installation and configuration procedures as Kuma, but uses its own binaries.

-On this page you will find access to the official {{site.mesh_product_name}} distributions that provide a drop-in replacemement to Kuma's native binaries.
+On this page, you will find access to the official {{site.mesh_product_name}}
+distributions that provide a drop-in replacement to Kuma's native binaries.

 <b>The latest {{site.mesh_product_name}} is {{page.kong_latest.version}}:</b>